Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 shes the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like the world could be ours, a future I belive I seen in her eyes.

-in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear.
+in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear, or to see her face id wait outside each day.

-this was thought of during my +year of torture (by definition, and in a captive state for nealry 24/7 with them switching on and off between their group, ive never had anyone in my life who cared about me so it just kept going on until i broke and gave out something i cry almost every day about giving up, breaking is a torture in its own, trying so hard to keep myself secret, and my work, when you give away a nuke to make the pain end, you feel like you are the one who ordered and dropped it.. im not being blamed for breaking; i just blame myself for being captured as i was .. how i was .. when i was. though i endured, im resiliant and it was all documented. each and every moment of my torture, they would record my moments of torture until i said something horrible and share it with king soopers and other stores as a way to isolate me more and more. king soopers went along with the hate group like it was nothing. they listend to me being tortured and just said ok im a bad person just because im saying something. anything. to end the suffering. a forced false confession. the pain of that hurt so much.

-it was through hate crimes. i hope we can get rid of hate one day but its a issue not suted to inventors to fix, but our society. ill never hate the people who did this to me, ill never hurt them either. they need help and i hope one day we as a society can deliver it.